Sam Altman: Worldcoin

-In 2019, Altman co-founded the for-profit company Tools For Humanity.
+In 2019, Altman co-founded the for-profit company Tools For Humanity with Alex Blania (CEO) and others.
 The company promoted the Worldcoin cryptocurrency and eye-scanning systems to provide proof of personhood and authentication.
 However, it has engaged in deceptive marketing practices to drive sign-ups.
 By 2023, Tools For Humanity had scanned two million people's eyes and raised $250 million from several investors, including Andreessen Horowitz and Sam Bankman-Fried.

 Kenya was one of the first countries to register WorldCoin.
-The promise of free money lead to rapid growth in Kenya until WorldCoin promotion was paused by regulators.
+The promise of free money led to rapid growth in Kenya until WorldCoin promotion was paused by regulators.
 Citing legal concerns over biometric data privacy and potential fraud concerns, regulators in France, the United Kingdom, Bavaria, South Korea, Spain, Portugal, and Hong Kong have investigated or suspended WorldCoin.
 WorldCoin has never been offered in the United States and the company limits its disclosures due to regulatory scrutiny.

 Energy investments

 Altman is chairman of the board for Helion Energy, a company focused on developing nuclear fusion.
 He also invested in Exowatt, a solar energy startup that aims to provide clean energy to data centers.
 In March 2021, Altman and investment banker Michael Klein co-founded AltC Acquisition Corp, a special-purpose acquisition company (SPAC), where he was also the CEO.
-In May 2024, Oklo Inc. completed a merger with the SPAC to become a public company.
+In May 2024, the nuclear fission company Oklo Inc. completed a merger with the SPAC to become a public company.
 Altman remained as chairman of Oklo following the merger until stepping down in April 2025 to "avoid conflict of interest" and "open up opportunities for future deals between OpenAI and Oklo."